 - the bus : Opéra stop (line 105)

-Hop-on hop-off sightseeing buses also stop near the Budapest Opera House.
-They are very handy to navigate freely between the main sites and monuments of the “Pearl of the Danube”.
+Hop-on hop-off sightseeing buses also pull up close to the Budapest Opera House.
+They’re a handy way to take in the sights and landmarks of the capital city, all while enjoying the fresh air.

 Address: Budapest, Andrássy út 22, 1061 Hungary